Meghan Markle & Prince Harry Reportedly Considering Buying A $7 Million Mansion In Malibu

 “I heard they were looking for a house in Malibu.
 It must have been tough.
 Everyone deserves to be happy,” she said.

-Caitlyn was referring to the barrage of media scrutiny that Meghan dealt with in the U.K., which is believed to be one of the reasons she left her Duchess role.
+Caitlyn was referring to the barrage of media scrutiny that Meghan dealt with in the U.K., which is believed to be one of the reasons she and Harry stepped back from senior royal duties.

 Meghan, who already has ties in Los Angeles, has rumored to have been considering a move to Malibu for a while now.
-The Inquisitr noted in September 1, 2019 that such a move was potentially on their radar, although at the time, nobody realized that she and Harry were planning to step down from their senior royal positions.
+The Inquisitr noted in September 2019 that such a move was potentially on their radar, although at the time, nobody realized that she and Harry were planning to step down from their senior royal positions as well.

 View this post on Instagram